What are conveyancing searches?

-Property searches (also known as conveyancing searches) are enquiries that discover additional information about a property you plan to purchase.
-As part of the home-buying process, your conveyancer will carry out a variety of 'searches' with the local authority and other parties.
+Property searches are enquiries made by your solicitor to find more information about a property you plan to purchase.
+They're also known as conveyancing searches.
+As part of the homebuying process, your conveyancer will carry out a variety of 'searches'.
+Conveyancers will do this with the local authority and other parties during the conveyancing process.

-They typically include aspects such as whether planning permission may be granted for a future development that would negatively impact your property, the quality of the ground on which your house is built or details of common drains and access rights.
+There are various aspects searches include.
+Perhaps a conveyancer wants to know whether planning permission may be granted for a future development that would negatively impact your property.
+Maybe they want to understand the quality of the ground on which your house is built.
+Or they're looking for details of common drains and access rights.

-The conveyancing searches should be completed and approved before you exchange contracts and legally commit yourself to purchasing the property, as they may highlight planning or structural issues that could either affect the value of the property, or result in additional costs further down the line.
+The conveyancing searches should be completed and approved before you exchange contracts.
+This would be prior to legally committing yourself to purchasing the property.
+They may highlight planning or structural issues.
+Such things could either affect the value of the property, or result in additional costs further down the line.

 How long do Conveyancing Searches take?

-There are over 340 local authorities across the UK.
-Searches are managed differently depending on your local authority so turnaround time can take between 48 hours to several weeks for your search results to be returned.
+There are over 340 local authorities across the UK and searches are managed differently in each.
+So, turnaround time can take anything from 48 hours to several weeks.

 Local Authority Searches

 A local authority search will provide you with detailed information about your property and the surrounding areas.
-This will give you peace of mind before going ahead with the purchase of your new home and ensure you avoid any nasty surprises in the future.
+This will give you peace of mind before going ahead with the purchase of your new home.
+The local authority search will ensure you avoid any nasty surprises in the future.

 There are two parts to a local authority search, a LLC1 result and a CON29 result.

-The LLC1 results will tell you the following information about your property:
+The LLC1 results will tell you if the property:

-- Situated in a tree preservation order area
+- Is situated in a tree preservation order area

 - Proposals for new roads or traffic schemes